luvmalani/OdooHackathon2025/README.md

 ## Data Flow

 ### User Registration and Profile Setup
-1. User authenticates via OAuth
+1. User authenticates via Replit OAuth
 2. Profile information is collected and stored
 3. Skills are added to user's offered/wanted lists
 4. User becomes discoverable in the platform